queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment5/core/README.md

 2. Run packed `core.jar` file on command promote with command lind option.
     - -file res/script.text
-      **(ex. ">java -jar core.jar res/script.text")**
+      **(ex. ">java -jar core.jar res/newscript.text")**
     - Program will run the script and shows

-> This scripts will run on images files under res/folder and output file will produce to the same
+> This scripts will run on images files under res/ folder and output file will produce to the same
 > folder.

 ## Citation